2023 Best Value Culinary Arts Associate Degree Schools in the Plains States Region

 Read full report on Culinary Arts at Western Iowa Tech Community College

-Butler Community College did quite well in this year’s ranking of the best places for culinary arts students to get a associate degree.
-It came in at #8 on the list.
+With a ranking of #8, Butler Community College did quite well on this year’s best value schools for culinary arts students working on their associate degree.
 Butler CC is a medium-sized public school located in the town of El Dorado.

-Out-of-state tuition fees for undergraduate students at Butler CC are $6,010 per year.
+Butler CC undergraduate students pay an average of $6,010 in tuition and fees each year.
 The average amount in student loans that culinary arts majors at Butler CC take out while working on their Associate Degree is $15,471.

 The average tuition and fees for an out-of-state undergraduate student at Saint Louis Community College are $6,990 a year.
 After completing their Associate Degree, culinary arts graduates from Saint Louis Community College carry an average student debtload of $9,079.